The Diane Moore Creation Award

 Value of the Award

 This award is made possible through a generous donation by Neal Livingston.
-The studio component of the award has been donated by Dance Nova Scotia and is available to the recipient only in the months of June, July and August.
+The studio component of the award has been donated by Dance Nova Scotia and is available to the recipient only in the months of June, July and August and is subject to studio availability.

 Professional and emerging dancers and choreographers from the four Atlantic Provinces are eligible to apply.
 Applicants must currently reside in Atlantic Canada and have done so for at least one full calendar year prior to the application deadline.
 The award is for creation-based projects.
 Selection criteria will focus on the creative elements of the project and the importance the project plays in the applicant’s development as an artist.